Vujnic/KotlinMultiplatformPlayer/README.md

 All core playback functionalities (Play, Pause, Stop) work consistently across platforms.
 On iOS, the seek functionality is fully operational, although the progress slider does not yet visually update in real time.
 The Android and Web versions support smooth playback and control interaction, with further improvements planned for synchronization and seek feedback in future updates.
+This project demonstrates the use of Kotlin Multiplatform to share core playback logic across different platforms while maintaining native user interfaces.

 Andrej Vujnic, andrej.vujnic@gmail.com